eric2gif/eric2gif/README.md

 - 👋 Hi, I’m @eric2gif
 - 👀 I’m interested in IoT integration
-- 🌱 I’m currently learning Python languase
+- 🌱 I’m currently learning Python language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...